 Unicode: This refers to a series of character encryption standards used to support character strings in the form of bytes that can be read and executed in machine language.

 Update: This refers to a modification to the components or contents of a website, web page or blog post.
 It can also refer to improving the quality of a theme or plugin by ensuring it is up to date.

 URL: This is an acronym that stands for Uniform Resource Locator.
-It is used to refer to the address of a specific website, web page, media file or other resources on the Internet.
-URL is the web address of a website or blog that leads to a specific page or posts.
+It is used to refer to the address of a specific website, web page, media file, or other resources on the Internet.
+URL is the web address of a website or blog that leads to a specific page or post.
 It is made up of a combination of the domain name and a slug.

 Class: This refers to a group of CSS (Cascading Style Sheets) formats that can be used along with any HTML element.

-.htaccess: this is a hidden file that is usually not visible through standard File Transfer Protocol client settings.
+.htaccess: This is a hidden file that is usually not visible through standard File Transfer Protocol client settings.
 It is used mostly to configure certain Apache webserver software for its resident directory.
-It is a configuration file on the server that is used to redirect the non-www and www site.
+It is a configuration file on the server that is used to redirect the non-www and www sites.

 Hack: this refers to a small set of instructions with the characteristics of Plugin API extensions that are written to redefine and or broaden the functionalities of the software.